Amta: Places to visit

 AMTA SWAPNA DEKHAR UJAN GANG: One of the leading voluntary organisations of Howrah district situated at Udang, Amta-i.
 It's a government registered voluntary organisation.
 They serve as a non-profit organisation to the people.
 They help economically backward students & distress people.
 Their humble effort is really appreciable.
-It is established by Prithishraj Kunti and Tapas Pal on 1st July, 2018.
+It was established by Prithishraj Kunti and Tapas Pal on 1st July, 2018.